vsilvasouza/vsilvasouza/README.md

 #### 👨‍💻"Todo dia é dia de aprender"! 📚

 - 🏡 From Bertioga/SP - Brazil
--  🧩 IT Intern at Prefeitura de Bertioga
+-  🧩 Java Development Intern at MODALGR
 - 🎮 English skills always being improved by playing some games.
 Hahaha

 You can found me at 👇